Click here to listen to a reading of this blog:

 So basically, I think the gluten, cortisol and sex hormones are very delicately linked.
 I seem to be much better off it.

 My thyroid jigsaw puzzle is all coming together!

 The improvement in my skin is great because it is physical proof that it’s working, but the improvement in my other symptoms is also brilliant stuff.

-I’m not sure why going gluten free before (my first try) didn’t show me any improvements, but I’m now wondering if I truly was gluten free back then and if gluten was sneaking in to my diet still and I wasn’t aware.
-I’ve been much more vigilant this time and I’m seeing results.
+I’m not sure why going gluten-free before (my first try) didn’t show me any improvements, but I’m now wondering if I truly was gluten-free back then and if gluten was sneaking in to my diet still and I wasn’t aware.
+I’ve been much more vigilant this time and I’m seeing great results.

 My doctor has referred me to a dermatologist as well and I’ve been told to give Epiduo ‘another try’ but because of how bad an experience I had with it before, I swore I’d never touch that stuff again.
 So I haven’t bothered with it.
 I’ll also see how I’m doing in a few weeks and if I really do still need to see the dermatologist.
 Otherwise, I’ll cancel it.

 My progesterone cream has arrived, so I’m waiting for my luteal phase and then I’ll give that a try and will let you know if that helps.